Analytic Quality Glossary

 analytical review

-Fachhochschule Liechtenstein (2004) states that:
+Fachhochschule Liechtenstein (2004) stated that:

 A “Fachhochschule” is a University of Applied Sciences and enjoys equal status with other universities and institutions of higher education.
 The focus of teaching at a “Fachhochschule” is to promote the practical application of knowledge and prepare students for their subsequent careers.
 In general the basic admission requirement is a high school diploma or an equivalent qualification.

-Fachhochschule Mannheim , 2004, states:
+Fachhochschule Mannheim , 2004, stated:

 The Fachhochschule (FH) offers science-based yet application-oriented education; it is active in industrial research, development and technology transfer, and is strongly involved in the field of continuing education.
 University of Applied Sciences is a good approximation to express its role.
 In the Land (state) of Baden-Württemberg, Fachhochschulen have the name "Hochschule für..."
 (Higher Education Institution for...) and the focus of their subjects included in their name.
 For example, the Fachhochschule Mannheim is called the "Hochschule für Technik und Gestaltung" ("University for Engineering Education and Design").

-DAAD (2004) in answer the question ‘What is a "Fachhochschule"?’, states:
+DAAD (2004), in answer to the question "What is a Fachhochschule?" stated::

 Whilst foreign students will have no problems imagining what a university or technical college is, Fachhochschulen are a German speciality, with only a very short tradition to look back on. … 35 per cent of all higher education graduates now come from a Fachhochschule.
 In some areas, such as engineering, more than half of the graduates came from a Fachhochschule….
 What primarily attracts students to the Fachhochschule is the shorter route to a later profession that they offer.
 For studies at Fachhochschulen — and this is a special feature — are highly practice-orientated.
 Tight organisation of the degree courses, teaching in small groups, examinations throughout the studies which count towards the final degree, and a choice of subjects which is orientated towards the necessities of professional practice, permit shorter average studies than are generally achieved at universities.
 The non-lecture periods (semester vacations) are normally shorter than at university.
 This does not mean a lack of academic or scientific orientation, for the Fachhochschulen not only teach but also research.
 This research, however, is also primarily directed towards practical requirements, is largely applications-based.
 The result of this is that "exotic'' or purely theoretical degree courses are not to be found at Fachhochschulen.
 The range of subjects offered is directed in particular towards the needs of professionals with a practical and academic education, in engineering, in business administration, in design and in the social services.
 Degree courses at Fachhochschulen end with a special Diplom degree.

-Fachhochschulen: Programs are usually six semesters of academic studies and one to two semesters of practical on-the-job training.
+Programs are usually six semesters of academic studies and one to two semesters of practical on-the-job training.
 Most programs are in engineering.
 Classes are more closely examined and graded than at the universities.
 Because there is less emphasis on research and theory, the diplom-FH usually yields placement in German universities at the level of vordiplom (intermediate examination).
 Hence diplom-FH holders may obtain a second, university diplom in the relevant field.
 Usual admission requirement is the fachhochschulreife (12 year school leaving certificate) or the hochschulreife (13 year school leaving certificate).

 associated issues